8 natural language processing (NLP) examples you use every day

 Sky TV is using our software to understand their subscriber’s feedback and get actionable insights, especially relating to viewing experience and customer service satisfaction metrics.
 Applying our advanced Natural Language Processing algorithms to weekly survey data, Sky TV is able to understand how price increases impact customers and what they can do more of to increase customer retention — critical insights that have massive implications for product and overall business strategy.

 If you’re currently collecting a lot of qualitative feedback, we’d love to help you glean actionable insights by applying NLP.
-Watch the video walkthrough of Thematic below, or click the “book a free demo” button below to schedule a time to chat.
+Schedule a demo or start a free trial of Thematic.